py-tony/China-Care-Full-Automated-Benchtop-Clinical-Blood-Chemistry-Biochemistry-Analyzer/README.md

 https://user-images.githubusercontent.com/55901714/164883601-981ad10b-4503-4365-b261-74b651775aff.mp4

 Make sure that your computer has a nine-pin serial port.
-We recommend that you do not connect to power source until all the cable connection step is done.
+We recommend that you do not connect to power source until all the cable connections are done.

 ## Getting your System ready to install the software and run it